JACKMUNGAI001/volunteer_system/README.md

 ## Project Description

-The Volunteer Coordination System is a command-line interface (CLI) application designed to streamline event and volunteer management for nonprofit organizations.
+The Volunteer System is a command-line interface (CLI) application designed to streamline event and volunteer management for nonprofit organizations.
 Built with Python, SQLAlchemy, SQLite, and Click, it allows users to create, list, assign, delete, and report on events and volunteers.
 The system supports tracking event details (name, date, location, required skills, and description) and volunteer information (name, email, phone, skills), with assignments linking volunteers to events.

 ## Key features